szstonelee/gointernal/scheduler.md

 e.g. 1

-Assuming a machine has 4 cpu cores and we set GOMAXPROCS = 3.
+Assuming a machine has 4 CPU cores and we set GOMAXPROCS = 3.

 We create 3 Goroutines, and Go runtime may create 3 user-code threads for the tasks.
 After each Goroutine finish in each thread.
 The threads will be reclaimed or return to a thread pool to rest.

 e.g. 2

-Assuming a machine has 4 cpu cores, we create 8 Goroutines, and GOMAXPROCS = 4.
+Assuming a machine has 4 CPU cores, we create 8 Goroutines, and GOMAXPROCS = 4.

 Go runtime may create four user-code threads, each thread run each core with a task queue of length 2.

 e.g. 3

-Assuming a machine have 4 cpu cores and we set GOMAXPROCS = 5.
+Assuming a machine have 4 CPU cores and we set GOMAXPROCS = 5.

 There are four LRQs for the cores.